Ella Baker

-Early life
+Early life and education

 Ella Josephine Baker was born on December 13, 1903, in Norfolk, Virginia, to Georgiana (called Anna) and Blake Baker, and first raised there.
 She was the second of three surviving children, bracketed by her older brother Blake Curtis and younger sister Maggie.
 Her father worked on a steamship line that sailed out of Norfolk, and so was often away.
 Her mother took in boarders to earn extra money.
 In 1910, Norfolk had a race riot in which whites attacked black workers from the shipyard.
 Her mother decided to take the family back to North Carolina while their father continued to work for the steamship company.
 Ella was seven when they returned to her mother's rural hometown near Littleton, North Carolina.

 As a child, Baker grew up with little influence.
 Her grandfather Mitchell had died, and her father's parents lived a day's ride away.
 She often listened to her grandmother, Josephine Elizabeth "Bet" Ross, tell stories about slavery and leaving the South to escape its oppressive society.
 At an early age, Baker gained a sense of social injustice, as she listened to her grandmother's horror stories of life as an enslaved person.
 Her grandmother was beaten and whipped for refusing to marry an enslaved man her owner chose, and told Ella other stories of life as an African-American woman during this period.
 Giving her granddaughter context to the African-American experience helped Baker understand the injustices black people still faced.

 Ella attended Shaw University in Raleigh, North Carolina, and graduated with valedictorian honors.
 Decades later, she returned to Shaw to help found SNCC.